elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Identifies actors who frequently appear in Netflix movies.
+- Identifies actors who frequently appear in Netflix movies.

--Useful for understanding Netflix’s most featured stars.
+- Useful for understanding Netflix’s most featured stars.

--Can help in identifying patterns in casting (e.g., do certain actors collaborate frequently with Netflix?).
+- Can help in identifying patterns in casting (e.g., do certain actors collaborate frequently with Netflix?).

 ### 23.Categorize the content based on the presence of the keywords 'kill' and 'violence' in  the description field.